lexbor/docs/source/examples/encoding/buffer/encode/encode.md

 # Encoding Unicode Code Points to UTF-8 Example

-This article explains the encoding of Unicode code points to a UTF-8 byte string using the Lexbor library.
+This article explains the encoding of Unicode code points to a UTF-8 byte string using the `lexbor` library.
 The source code is located in [lexbor/encoding/buffer/encode/encode.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/buffer/encode/encode.c).
 This example demonstrates how to initialize the encoder, encode Unicode code points, and handle the output appropriately.